EIvimeyCook/MeRIT/FAQ.md

 <h4>  11.
 How does MeRIT fit in with blinded reviews? </h4>

 <i> Good question!
 To maintain anonymity you could simply replace initials with temporary alternatives.
-For instance, EIC would become AA, SN would become AB etc. for the duration of peer review until acceptance.
+For instance, EIC would become AA, SN would become AB... for the duration of peer review until acceptance and then these could be replaced with identifying initials.

 <br>